FirstLegoLeague/launcher/docs/userguide.md

 #### Show Logos Strip

 Controls whether the sponsor logos scroll across the bottom of the screen.
-When set to Off, more team results are shown.
+When set to Off, the local sponsors are not shown, and more team results can be seen.

-#### Use High Contrast colors

-Some projection systems do not display the two-toned colors well.
-Set this setting to Off to display the results in a black font against a white background.

 #### Right to Left

-Swap the direction of the display
+Swap the direction of the display.

+#### Scroll Speed

+Adjust the speed at which team results scroll.

+#### Text Size

+Adjust the size of font used for the results.

 ### Low resolution projection systems